-In September 2011, the FASB issued updated guidance on multiemployer pension plans.
-This guidance is intended to provide more information about an employer's financial obligations to a multiemployer pension plan and, therefore, help financial statement users better understand the financial health of all of the significant plans in which the employer participates.
-The updated guidance does not change the current recognition and measurement guidance for an employer's participation in a multiemployer plan.
-This guidance will be effective for our fiscal year ending October 28, 2012, or fiscal year 2012, with early adoption permitted.
+In September 2011, the FASB issued updated guidance on multi-employer pension plans.
+This guidance is intended to provide more information about an employer's financial obligations to a multi-employer pension plan and, therefore, help financial statement users better understand the financial health of all of the significant plans in which the employer participates.
+The updated guidance does not change the current recognition and measurement guidance for an employer's participation in a multi-employer plan.
+This guidance will be effective for our fiscal year 2012, with early adoption permitted.
 Other than requiring additional disclosures in our financial statements, we believe the adoption of this guidance will not have a significant impact on our results of operations and financial position.